viktorkuts/PersistenceManager/README.md

 # PersistenceManager
-A persistence npm library that allows you to store data with a plain textfile.
+A data storing library that lets you to store data in a JSON file.

+PeristenceManager was created to store data on one JSON file, called a persistence.
+It was designed to only use the native node.js dependecies.
+Inside the persistence are stored the container objects, which contain the saved data.
+Each container contains a metadata object and a data array.

 # Example